 Areas of expertise

-Marta teaches comparative literature and cultural studies.
+Marta teaches courses in comparative literature and cultural studies,

 Marta’s research focuses on twentieth- and twenty-first century postcolonial literatures and cultures, on narrative and memory, from an intersectional feminist approach.
 Overall, her research engages with the dynamics between cultural phenomena and the political, asking how we interpret cultural/literary objects; how these allow contemporary publics to make sense of the past, their own experiences, their identities, and the worlds they inhabit; and how they contribute to shaping how we imagine the future.

 She is the author of the monograph Irène Némirovsky’s Russian Influences: Tolstoy, Dostoevsky and Chekhov (Palgrave Macmillan, 2021) and of several articles on a range of topics that have appeared or are forthcoming in edited volumes and peer-reviewed journals – such as Comparative Literature, Itinéraires.
 Littérature, textes, cultures, Storyworlds: A Journal of Narrative Studies.
 She edited the special issue ‘Connective Histories of Death’ (Thanatos 9:2, 2020, with Samira Saramo), the volume Written on the Body: Narrative (Re)constructions of Violence(s) (Logos Verlag Berlin, 2023), and the special issue 'Making Sense of Violence in The Digital Age' (Storyworlds 13.1, in press, with Miłosz Wojtyna).